 b.
 Non-Probability Sampling

-In non-probability sampling, not everyone has an equal chance of being selected.
+In non-probability sampling, not everyone has a known or equal chance of being selected.
 Selection depends on availability, judgement, or purpose.
 This method is commonly used in qualitative research, case studies, and student projects.
+There are four common types.

 1. Convenience Sampling